The Ultimate Guide to Clickstream Data 2021

 What is Clickstream behavior?

 Clickstream behavior is essentially a map of the user’s experiences within a specific website.
-When the user clicks on which sites they are visiting or clicking on.
+It shows what the user clicks on and which pages they visit.
 The data obtained from the clickstream activity of the users is clickstream data.
 Clickstream data that is sustained over a period of time is called a clickstream behavior pattern.
-For businesses, not only can it be used to evaluate the user’s actions on the brand’s website, but also historical clickstream data like the user’s online behavior before and after visiting the brand’s website.
+For businesses, not only can it be used to see the user’s actions on the brand’s website, but it also shows historical clickstream data like the user’s online behavior before visiting the brand’s website and their behavior after.
 Knowing where the user came from before visiting your website can be helpful in recognizing the motives of users engaging with your brand.

 What is Clickstream prediction?

 Clickstream prediction is the use of historical clickstream data to carry out clickstream data analysis that can outline an expected pattern of clickstream behavior.